sergiusens/snappy-docs/build-snaps/parts.md

 `filesets` | (yaml subsection) | A dictionary with filesets, the key being a recognizable user defined string and its value a list of strings of files to be included or excluded.
 Globbing is achieved with `*` for either inclusions or exclusion.
 Exclusions are denoted by a `-`.
 Globbing is computed from the private sections of the part.
 `organize` | (yaml subsection) | A dictionary exposing replacements.
 The key is the internal name while the value the exposed (replacement) name (for example, `source_name: map_name`). **Note**: `filesets` refer to the exposed names of files, after the organization has been applied.
 `stage` | (list of strings) | A list of files from a part’s installation to expose in stage.
 Rules applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a `$` prefixing the fileset key, which will expand with the value of such key.
-`snap` or `prime` | (list of strings) | A list of files from a part’s installation to expose in the snap.
+`prime` | (list of strings) | A list of files from a part’s installation to expose in the snap.
 Rules applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a `$` prefixing the fileset key, which will expand with the value of such key.

 You can define your parts in any order, `after` takes care of any required build order.